-M T F, 11-1, first term; T W F, 11-1, second term.
+M W F, i i-i, first term and second terms.
 One year.
 Students in charge of cases are required to give necessary daily attention.

 The surgical building has a thoroughly modern equipment in every respect.
 There is a spacious operating room fitted with operating table, stocks, and other conveniences, a commodious recovery room for chloroformed animals, and other accessory rooms for instruments, drugs, and other necessaries.
 The entire structure is planned to secure the highest efficiency in aseptic and antiseptic surgery.
 Senior students assist regularly in the surgical operations.

 General and local anæsthetics are regularly used in painful operations, and the student is taught to eliminate as far as practicable the element of pain in surgery.
 Instruments and apparatus of the most approved pattern are kept directly at hand in the operating room, and the student becomes familiar with their good and bad points by actual use.

 Special apparatus for investigation is supplied as needed.
 Advanced students are called upon to assist in the various investigations, and thus become not only more familiar with surgical manipulations, but also inspired to study methodically and effectively the many questions in surgical pathology and therapeutics.
-They also become better prepared to cope promptly and properly with the many a typical cases constantly occurring in general practice.
+They also become better prepared to cope promptly and properly with the many atypical cases constantly occurring in general practice.

 30. General Surgery.
-Second year, second term.
+Second term, second year.
 Four recitations or laboratory periods a week.
-TTh, 9, Th or S, 11, or M, 11, F, 3.
+T Th, 9, Th or S, 11, or M, 3, T, 3.
 Professor FROST.

-Prerequisite courses 1, 2, and 3 in anatomy, course 11 in physiology, course 6 in histology and embryology, and course 40 in general pathology.
+Prerequisite courses 1, 2, and 3 in anatomy, course 10 in physiology, course 6 in histology and course 40 in general pathology.

-31. Surgical Exercises.
+- 31. Surgical Exercises.
 Three hours a week of laboratory work in surgical operations upon anæsthetized animals.
-Third year.
-First term.
-Th, 10-1. or W, 10-1.
-Professor FROST and Dr. HOPPER.

-32. Special Surgery.
-Third year.
-First term, five lectures or recitations a week.
+Third year, first term.
+Th, 10-1. or T, 10-1.
+Professor Frost and Dr. Townsend. - 32.
+Special Surgery.
+Third year, first term.
+Five lectures or recitations a week.
 M T W Th F, 9.
-Professor FROST.

-33. Surgical Clinics.
+Professor Frost. - 33.
+Surgical Clinics.
 Six actual hours or more a week throughout the fourth year.
 M W F, 11-1, first term.
-T W F, 11-1, second term.
-Professor FROST and Dr. HOPPER.
+M W F, 11-1, second term.
+Professor Frost and Dr. Townsend.